James Baylis Allen: Biography

 Allen was born in Birmingham, 18 April 1803, the son of a button-manufacturer.
 As a boy he followed his father's business; then about age 15 he was articled to Josiah Allen, an elder brother and general engraver in Birmingham.
 Three years later he began his artistic training by attending the drawing classes of John Vincent Barber and Samuel Lines.

 In 1824 Allen went to London, and found employment in the studio of the Findens, for whose Royal Gallery of British Art he engraved at a later period "Trent in the Tyrol", after Augustus Wall Callcott.

-Allen died after a long illness at Camden Town on the 10th January 1876 and was buried on the western side of Highgate Cemetery.
+Allen died after a long illness at Camden Town on 10 January 1876 and was buried on the western side of Highgate Cemetery.
 The grave (no.144) no longer has a marker but the remains of the plinth are still visible.

 Works

-Allen's best known plates are those after J. M. W. Turner's drawings for the ‘Rivers of France,’ 1833–5, consisting of views of Amboise, Caudebec-en-Caux, Havre, and St. Germain; and for the ‘England and Wales,’ 1827–32, for which he engraved the plates of Stonyhurst, Upnor Castle, Orfordness, Harborough Sands, and Lowestoft Lighthouse.
+Allen's best known plates are those after J. M. W. Turner's drawings for the ‘Rivers of France,’ 1833–5, consisting of views of Amboise, Caudebec-en-Caux, Havre, and St. Germain; and for the ‘Picturesque Views in England and Wales,’ 1827–38, for which he engraved the plates of Stonyhurst, Upnor Castle, Orfordness, Harborough Sands, and Lowestoft Lighthouse.
 Other works were ‘The Falls of the Rhine,’ after Turner, for the Keepsake of 1833; some plates after Clarkson Stanfield and Thomas Allom for Charles Heath's Picturesque Annual, and others after Samuel Prout, Roberts, Holland, and James Duffield Harding, for Robert Jennings's Landscape Annual; and ‘The Grand Bal Masqué at the Opera, Paris,’ after Eugène Lami for Allom's France Illustrated.

 His larger works were executed chiefly for The Art Journal: